Beginner's Guide to KiCad

 Now that you've learned how to modify schematics, PCB layouts, and libraries, it's time to try out your skills on your own custom project.
 We recommend using the ZOPT220x UV Sensor Breakout KiCad files as the starting point for your next project.
 From this example project, you can delete or add devices as you need rather than starting from a blank canvas.

-Also, check out SparkFun's Enginursday blog post about KiCad.
+Need some more inspiration?
+Check out SparkFun's Enginursday and project blog posts about KiCad.

 Eagle to KiCad